bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamilton.md

 * This appointment brought a great deal of controversy as Hamilton did not have much experience in observing.
 * His predecessor, Professor Brinkley, who had become a bishop, did not think that it had been the correct decision for Hamilton to accept the post and implied that it would have been prudent for him to have waited for a fellowship.
 * It turned out that Hamilton had made an poor choice as he lost interest in astronomy and spend all time on mathematics.
-* Before beginning his duties in this prestigious position, Hamilton toured England and Scotland (from where the Hamilton family originated).
-* One of Hamilton's sisters Eliza wrote poetry too and when Wordsworth came to Dunsink to visit, it was her poems that he liked rather than Hamilton's.
 * Hamilton liked to compare the two, suggesting that mathematical language was as artistic as poetry.
 * Hamilton took on a pupil by the name of Adare.
 * They were a bad influence on each other as Adare's eyesight started to present problems as he was doing too much observing, while at the same time Hamilton became ill due to overwork.
 * It was on this occasion that Hamilton met Lady Campbell, who was to become one of his favourite confidants.
 * William also took the opportunity to visit Catherine, as she was living relatively nearby, which she then reciprocated by coming to the observatory.
 * Hamilton was so nervous in her presence that he broke the eyepiece of the telescope whilst trying to give her a demonstration.
-* In July 1830 Hamilton and his sister Eliza visited Wordsworth and it was around this time that he started to think seriously about getting married.
 * Hamilton thought this was her way of discouraging him tactfully and so he ceased to pursue her.
-* However he was proved to be mistaken as she married the following year and did leave Curragh!
-Fortunately, one good thing transpired from the event as Hamilton became firm friends with Ellen's brother Aubrey although a dispute about religion in 1851 made them go their separate ways.
 * Catherine aside, Hamilton seemed quite fickle when it came to relationships with women.
 * William told Aubrey that she was "not at all brilliant" and, unfortunately, the marriage was fated from the start.
 * They spent their honeymoon at Bayly Farm and Hamilton worked on his third supplement to his Theory of Systems of Rays for the duration.